-IP’s serve to fill the pores/voids of a sintered or green PM compact by using a metal or metal alloy of a lower melting point compared to the base material.
-The infiltration process will produce parts with higher density, increased strength, toughness, hardness, improved impact strength, and thermal conductivity of the base metal part.
+IPs fill the pores/voids of a sintered PM compact using a metal or metal alloy of a lower melting point than the base material.
+The infiltration process will produce parts with higher density, increased strength, toughness, hardness, improved impact strength, and thermal conductivity compared to the base metal part.